3 Arkansas officers suspended after video captures beating | Law-Order

 The video posted online shows one officer punching Worcester with a clenched fist, while another can be seen kneeing him, and a third is holding him down.

-Worcester was taken to a hospital for treatment on Sunday then released and booked in the Van Buren County jail on multiple charges, including second-degree battery, resisting arrest and terroristic threatening, state police said.
+Worcester was taken to a hospital for treatment, then released and booked in the Van Buren County jail on multiple charges, including second-degree battery, resisting arrest and terroristic threatening, state police said.

 “I hold all my employees accountable for their actions and will take appropriate measures in this matter,” Damante said.